prebid/prebid.github.io/adops/setting-up-prebid-multi-format-in-dfp.md

 ## Step 1.
 Add an Order

-In DFP, create a new order for each of your header bidding partners.
+In DFP, create a new order.
+This order will be associated with the multiple line items needed to run multi-format auctions.

-Repeat this step and step 2 when you are adding a new partner.

 ## Step 2.
 Add Line Items and Creatives for each Media Type